Delta Science Fellows Program 2018

-The strength of academic performance and relevant academic achievement, the quality of applicant’s career goal statement, and the narrative summary of experience
+- The strength of academic performance and relevant academic achievement, experience, and the quality of applicant’s career goal statement.

 Selection is highly competitive.
-Applications must be submitted to the California Sea Grant College Program Office no later than 4:00 pm Pacific Daylight Time, September 23, 2016.
-A review panel consisting of outside, independent expert reviewers, Delta Science Program leadership, and California Sea Grant leadership will be convened early in December 2016 (approximately) to review and recommend selection of finalists to the Science Program Lead Scientist, using the criteria outlined above.
-We anticipate awarding a combined total of approximately 6 postdoctoral and graduate fellowships for 2017.
-All applicants will be notified of the selection decision early to mid-January 2017.
+Applications must be submitted to the California Sea Grant College Program Office no later than 4:00 pm Pacific Daylight Time, September 25, 2017.
+A review panel consisting of outside, independent expert reviewers, Delta Science Program leadership, and California Sea Grant leadership will be convened in late Fall 2017 to review and recommend selection of finalists to the Delta Science Program Lead Scientist, using the criteria outlined above.
+We anticipate awarding a combined total of approximately 6 postdoctoral and graduate fellowships for 2018.
+All applicants will be notified of the selection decision early to mid-January 2018.

-- early January 2017 (approximate) - Applicants notified of selection results
+- Early to mid-January 2018 (approximate) - Applicants notified of selection results

-- February 2017 (approximate and variable) – Start date: Funds awarded to the selected Delta Science pre-doctoral and postdoctoral fellows
+- February 2018 (approximate) – Start date: Funds awarded to the selected Delta Science pre-doctoral and postdoctoral fellows

 Please note that due to the constraints inherent to the funding source, no time extensions beyond dates specified in the award will be possible.